LF-digitala-kanaler/LFDS/content/components/web/system-display/progress.md

   preferred.
 description: >-
   The progress bar helps the user in understanding how much of a flow has been completed if there is much to do in the flow.
-For shorter flows, pagination is preferred.
 previewImage: /img/proggress-bar.svg
 backgroundColor: '#f3f3f3'
 tabs: